Family Law Cases

 In an application in terms of Rule 43 for interim relief pending a matrimonial action the core issue was whether the High Court had the power, by virtue of its inherent jurisdiction as the upper guardian of minor children, to make an interim order appointing a facilitator to deal with parenting disputes over the objection of one of the parents.
 The applicant ("father") and the respondent ("mother") were in the midst of an acrimonious divorce.
 They had two young boys, "C", age 9, and "M", age 7.

-In this case, Judge Denis Davis who presided over the matter observed:
+In this case, Judge Diane Davis who presided over the matter observed:

 “…. sadly often the case in divorce situations, the conflict generated by the breakdown of the marital relationship spilled over into the parenting relationship.
 The children became an arena of struggle where spousal conflict played out in the form of disputes about care and contact and other parenting issues”.